seemoreglass/collaborative_bibliotherapy_quotation_series/README.md

 # collaborative_bibliotherapy_quotation_series
 I practice bibliotherapy daily.
 You should too.
 O.o

+Being pretentious is just a sort-of clever way of saying, "I hate myself."- Source unknown

+"No great love ever really ends.
+We can shoot it with a gun or stick it in the back of the darkest closet of our hearts, but it’s clever; it knows how to survive.
+It can find its way out and shock us by reappearing when we were so damn sure it was dead or at least safely hidden beneath piles of other things." - Jonathan Carroll AFTER SILENCE

 “The real loneliness is living among all these kind people who only ask one to pretend!”
 ― Edith Wharton, The Age of Innocence